-Cory Bythrow is the newest member of the Comm Squad.
-As Communications Director he has focused on increasing AFGE’s visibility in the print/broadcast media, increasing training opportunities for membership and staff, and integrating the union’s message across it’s many communications platforms.
+Cory Bythrow, AFGE’s Communications Director, is focused on increasing AFGE’s visibility in the print/broadcast media, increasing training opportunities for membership and staff and integrating the union’s message across its many communications platforms.
 He believes that AFGE’s message is only as strong as the number of dedicated unionists and supporters amplifying it.
 If the message, timing, and dissemination is right, Cory believes AFGE members can change the world.
 Originally from Boston, MA, Cory is a diehard fan of his beloved Syracuse Orange basketball team.

 Tim Kauffman has been a Communications Specialist at AFGE for three years, and works on Defense and legislative issues.
 Tim’s favorite part of working at AFGE is serving our members, and feeling like we are doing something that benefits working people.
 He would advise someone looking to become more involved in social media to reach out and make connections with those who have similar interests.
 Originally from Charleston, S.C., Tim is a classically trained pianist and enjoys cooking when not in the office.